martinwrangenby/gui-autotest-wdio/README.md

 > nvm use
 ```

-To make sure that you're running the correct node version.
+To make sure that you're using the correct node version.

 Install all node dependencies: